The Great British Bake Off 2020 line-up - contestants revealed

 From a pantomime producer to a pharmacy dispenser, here's this year's baking dozen!

-The tent is up, and the ovens are getting warmed up with the return of the The Great British Bake Off.
+The tent is up, and the ovens are warm ready for the next episode of The Great British Bake Off.

 Poor Sura was left in tears after she knocked over Dave’s pineapple upside down cakes, but it was a successful week for 20-year-old Peter who won Star Baker, and one unlucky baker left the competition.